BrentGrammer/PROGNOTES/Architecture/SystemDesign/Databases.md

 - ex: `CREATE INDEX large_table_random_int_idx ON large_table(random_int);`
   - Query on the table: `SELECT * FROM large_table ORDER BY random_int DESC LIMIT 10`;
   - The large table for example would have millions of entries for the random_int col. The ordering and scanning of the table entries would take a long time without an index.
 - Typically you create an index when you first define your Table.
+- Btree structure under the hood - fat tree that is shorter, so less steps to get to a value

 ## SQL vs. NOSQL